 What Does my Online Medical Marijuana Evaluation with Leafwell Include?

 Your online medical marijuana evaluation with Leafwell is quick and easy.
-In order to get started, we’ll need you to provide us with some preliminary details as well as some medical records.
+In order to get started, we’ll need you to provide us with some preliminary details as well as offering you the opportunity to upload some medical records (if you have them).
 These are all passed securely to one of our registered physicians who can familiarise themselves with your application before your consultation.

 The consultation itself is simple and secure, taking place on our bespoke telemedicine platform.
 You will meet with a Massachusetts registered practitioner who has experience issuing certificates for medical marijuana to patients for a range of medical issues.
 The registered practitioner will speak with you about why you are applying and ask some questions with regards to your medical conditions and history.